christianhaitian/EmulationStation-fcamod/README.md

 EmulationStation uses some C++11 code, which means you'll need to use at least g++-4.7 on Linux, or VS2010 on Windows, to compile.

 EmulationStation has a few dependencies.
 For building, you'll need CMake, SDL2, FreeImage, FreeType, cURL and RapidJSON.
-You also should probably install the `fonts-droid` package which contains fallback fonts for Chinese/Japanese/Korean characters, but ES will still work fine without it (this package is only used at run-time).
+You also should probably install the `fonts-droid-fallback` package which contains fallback fonts for Chinese/Japanese/Korean characters, but ES will still work fine without it (this package is only used at run-time).

 **On Debian/Ubuntu:**
 All of this be easily installed with `apt-get`: